awsdocs/aws-secrets-manager-docs/doc_source/intro.md

 **Secrets Manager HTTPS Query API**
 The Secrets Manager HTTPS Query API gives you programmatic access to Secrets Manager and AWS\.
 The HTTPS Query API lets you issue HTTPS requests directly to the service\.
 When you use the HTTPS API, you must include code to digitally sign requests by using your credentials\.
 For more information, see [Calling the API by Making HTTP Query Requests](https://docs.aws.amazon.com/secretsmanager/latest/userguide/query-requests.html) and the [AWS Secrets Manager API Reference](https://docs.aws.amazon.com/secretsmanager/latest/apireference/)\.
-We recommend that you use the SDK that's specific to the programming language you prefer instead of using the HTTPS Query API\.
-The SDK performs many useful tasks that you otherwise must do manually\.
-One example is that the SDKs automatically sign your requests and convert the response into a structure that's syntactically appropriate to your language\.
+We recommend that you use the SDK specific to the programming language you prefer instead of using the HTTPS Query API\.
+The SDK performs many useful tasks that you would perform manually\.
+One example is that the SDKs automatically sign your requests and convert the response into a structure syntactically appropriate to your language\.
 Use the HTTPS Query API only when an SDK isn't available\.

 ## Pricing for Secrets Manager<a name="asm_pricing"></a>